How to Create and Track Work Orders (WO) as a Client in Liquid

 Create a New Work Order

-Before you can create a Work Order, you must first have a vendor fully onboarded to Liquid.
-Once you have one or more Vendors onboarded, select the Work Orders section from the left menu options to begin setting up a new Work Order (WO):
+Before you can create a Work Order, you must first have a vendor fully onboarded to Liquid or have invited a Vendor to Liquid.
+Once you have one or more Vendors onboarded or invited, select the Work Orders section from the left menu options to begin setting up a new Work Order (WO):

 - Click the + Work Order button on the upper-right side.